martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 The final section after the svsm calling area and kernel hashes up to the PEI firmware volume base, so `0x811000` up to `0x820000` for another 15 pages.

 A more compact representation can take advantage of the fact that several of the first update commands are driven entirely by the firmware.
+The firmware author may then decide to reorder the section processing to ensure the kernel hashes are last, as there is no requirement for sequential GPAs.
 The baseline contains the initial ROM plus all the sections that don't have a dependency on external measured information.
-The first update after the baseline is the `PAGE_TYPE_NORMAL` command without a digest to account for partial information for `SEV_KERNEL_HASHES`.
-The other update is just what appears afterwards.
+Thanks to the section reordering, only the `SEV_KERNEL_HASHES` need to be called out in the signed configuration.

 ~~~ cbor-diag
 {::include cddl/examples/ovmf-compact.diag}
 ~~~

-The firmware author may then decide to reorder the section processing to ensure the kernel hashes are last, as there is no requirement for sequential GPAs.
-The result becomes a signed baseline and a single update for the `PAGE_TYPE_NORMAL` kernel hashes' address.

 #### Kernel data